vokseverk/Vokseverk.CloudExtras/README.md

-# UmbracoCloud Default Extras
+# Umbraco Cloud Default Extras

-These are files we use in every project on UmbracoCloud.
+These are files we use in every project on Umbraco Cloud.

 Some C# helpers for use in Razor views: